lookupdaily/student-directory/README.md

 If no file is given, a new file is created when selecting 'save' from within the app.
 You can also load data files at any point from within the app.

+A populated file has been provided within this repo as an example.
+You can load it by typing `ruby directory.rb students.csv` in the command line, or the file is given as an option when selecting 'load' within the app.